awell-health/awell-extensions/extensions/awell/README.md

 ### Add identifier to patient

+This action allows you to add a unique identifier to the current patient's profile.
+If the patient already has an identifier with the same system but a different value, this action will update the existing identifier with the new value provided.

-This action adds a unique identifier to the current patient's profile.
-It first checks if this identifier is already linked to another patient.
-If it's safe to add (no other patient has this identifier), it updates the current patient's profile.
-However, if the identifier is already in use by another patient, the action will stop and let you know to avoid duplicates.
-For best results, use the "Get patient by identifier" action first to check for any matches before adding a new identifier.
+First, it checks if this identifier (system and value) is already associated with another patient.
+If it's safe to proceed, it will add or update the identifier as needed.
+However, if another patient already has this identifier, the action will stop and notify you, preventing duplicates.
+To avoid conflicts, we recommend first running the "Get patient by identifier" action to check for any existing matches.

 ## Webhooks